PatrickMaiyer/Portapack_Wiki/usb-serial-console.md

   * Deletes a file.
 * open
   * Opens a file for reading and modification.
+    * Note: The current position will be set to the end of the file.
+Use "seek 0" to move to the start of the file.
 * seek
   * Sets the current position inside the currently opened file.
 * close